 - Entry requirements: visa and valid passport

-Nowadays, Zanzibar appears to be a bazaar of cultures to zanzibar holidays tourists.
+Nowadays, Zanzibar appears to be a bazaar of cultures to holidays to Zanzibar tourists.
 To lift this secret, you have to look into the island’s history.
 The natives of Zanzibar were Africans.
 However, already in the 8th century Arabian and Persian traders landed at the coast of the East African island.
 They also brought the Islamic religion, which is still predominant up to today, into the country and did lively trade with India.
 In 1503 Zanzibar was conquered by the Portuguese, who established an important trading post on the island after that.
 Nevertheless, in the 17th century, the Portuguese were expelled from the island by the sultan of Oman.
 Zanzibar climbed up to a flourishing commercial centre for spices, ivory and, above all, slaves.
 During the colonisation of Africa, Zanzibar became an English protectorate in 1890.
 Then, in 1897 the slave trade was forbidden by the Britons.
 In 1963 Zanzibar finally gained its independence and from now on is no longer subordinate of any colonial rule.
 In 1964 Tanganyika and Zanzibar united to the Republic of Tanzania.
 In the process, Zanzibar kept an autonomous status.
 In 1995 the first free multi-party elections took place.

 On Zanzibar one experiences a coloured national mixture of Africans, Indians, Persians and Arabs.
 More than 90 percent of the population belong to Islam.
 This combination creates a cultural variety which even so disposes of a common intersection: the religion.
 Especially the architecture of the historical Old Town ‘Stone Town’ still reflects till this day the synthesis of Arabian, Indian and African influences.
 It is multicultural, just like the inhabitants.
 Mosques, churches and Hindu temples, African markets, colonial constructions and sultan’s palaces, all this is a mark of the Zanzibari culture.
 In narrow lanes splendid houses with big, artfully carved wooden doors line up themselves.
 Stone Town was declared a World Cultural Heritage by UNESCO in 2000.
 The Zanzibari are hospitable, open-minded and warm-hearted.
 The art and music scene of the island also profits from this cosmopolitanism.
 Different music, cultural and film festivals regularly take place on Zanzibar.
 “Sauti Za Busara Swahili Music and Cultural Festival” presents East African music amidst the street labyrinth of Stone Town.
 Traditional dances and art can be admired till the small hours.
-These are the most attractive cultures of Zanzibar that attract the tourists that come to spend their zanzibar holidays.
+These are the most attractive cultures of Zanzibar that attract the tourists that come to spend their holidays to Zanzibar.

 Zanzibar is an archipelago consisting of the main island Zanzibar, its sister island Pemba in the north and several smaller islets.
 It is an autonomous part of the United Republic of Tanzania.
 The main island, which in Swahili is called Unguja, reaches from the village Nungwi in the north to Stone Town, the world famous Old Town of Zanzibar City.
 The area of Unguja is about 1658 square km.
 Besides Stone Town, the island is known for its cultural and biological diversity.
 On the east-coast you can find beautiful white sandy beaches and offshore coral reefs.
 Tourism is an important economic sector of the island.
 Pemba, the Green Island, has an area of 984 square km.
 It is largely untouched and always green because infrastructure and tourism are barely nonexistent.
 Therefore, Pemba is very popular with divers.
 There is a ferry service from the island’s capital Chake Chake to Zanzibar and a small number of local flights.
-Some islets like Chumbe and Chapwani provide comfortable accommodation for the visitors who come to enjoy their zanzibar holidays.
+Some islets like Chumbe and Chapwani provide comfortable accommodation for the visitors who come to enjoy their holidays in Zanzibar.
 Other islets like Prison Island or Snake Island are only advisable for day trips.